-The Audit Committee, composed entirely of independent directors, as defined by the Nasdaq listing standards, assists the Board in its oversight of (i) the integrity of the financial statements of the Company, (ii) the independent registered public accountants' qualifications and independence (iii) the performance of the independent registered public accountants and the Company's internal audit function, and (iv) the compliance by the Company with legal and regulatory requirements.
+The Audit Committee, composed entirely of independent directors, as defined by the Nasdaq listing standards, assists the Board in its oversight of (i) the integrity of the financial statements of the Company, (ii) the independent registered public accountants' qualifications and independence, (iii) the performance of the independent registered public accounting firm and the Company's internal audit function, and (iv) the compliance by the Company with legal and regulatory requirements.
 The Audit Committee operates pursuant to a written charter that is reviewed and approved annually.

-In the performance of its oversight function for the year ended December 31, 2007 the Audit Committee reviewed and discussed the audited consolidated financial statements and the Company's internal controls over financial reporting with management and the independent registered public accountants.
-The Audit Committee also discussed with the independent registered public accountants the matters required by Statement on Auditing Standards No. 114, The Auditor's Communication With Those Charged With Governance, as currently in effect.
-The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, as currently in effect, and has discussed with the independent registered public accounting firm its independence.
+In the performance of its oversight function for the year ended December 31, 2008, the Audit Committee reviewed and discussed the audited consolidated financial statements and the Company's internal controls over financial reporting with management and the independent registered public accounting firm.
+The Audit Committee also discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board (PCAOB) in Rule 3200T.
+In addition, the Audit Committee has received and reviewed the written disclosures and the letter required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communication with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm its independence.

-Based upon these reviews and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2007 filed with the SEC.
+Based upon these reviews and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements be included in its Annual Report on Form 10-K for the year ended December 31, 2008 filed with the SEC.

-Wayne J. Grace, Chairman Robert A. Ebel Harry J. Krieg
+Wayne J. Grace, Chairman Robert A. Ebel John L. Gillis, Jr.